-The Fund expects to make all redemptions in cash but reserve the right to make payment, in whole or in part, in portfolio securities.
-Payment will be made other than all in cash if the Board determines that economic conditions exist that would make a cash payment detrimental to the Fund's best interests.
-Portfolio securities to be so distributed, if any, would be selected at the discretion of the Board and priced as described under "How Your Shares are Priced" in the Prospectus.
+The Funds expect to make all redemptions in cash but reserve the right to make payment, in whole or in part, in portfolio securities.
+Payment will be made other than all in cash if the Board determines that economic conditions exist which would make a cash payment detrimental to the Funds' best interests.
+Portfolio securities to be so distributed, if any, would be selected in the discretion of the Board and priced as described under "How Your Shares are Priced" in the Prospectus.